Working on Campus

 On-Campus Staffing Options

-Once campus fully reopens, there are options departments should consider to maintain required social distancing measures.
+There are options departments should consider to maintain required social distancing measures.

 In order to limit the number of people and interactions on campus, departments should consider scheduling partial staffing on alternating days, with some from the department working on campus while others work remotely.
 Such schedules will enable social distancing, especially in areas with large common workspaces.